Build Base and Third-Party Images

 Building without a Docker daemon

-tool is installed when you configure your environment with the steps described in Configure a Build Host or Configure a Build Image.
+The Ansible playbook and roles support building container images in a daemonless environment by using the the img tool instead of docker.
+The img tool is installed when you configure your environment with the steps described in Configure a Build Host or Configure a Build Image.

 note

-variable is not set when accessing Linux host using AWS Session Manager.
-You may need to set the USER
+The img command requires that the USER environment variable be set.
+We have observed that the USER variable is not set when accessing Linux host using AWS Session Manager.
+You may need to set the USER environment variable manually before building images with the img command.
+An example of how to do that is:

 export USER=$(id -un)